SITONGRUC/race_identify/quick_check.md

-Based on the papers we have reviewed, here are **5 concrete proposals** for your mentor.
-These points synthesize the "best practices" and "lessons learned" from the literature to ensure your research avoids common pitfalls.

 ### 1. Proposal: Adopt a "Cascading" Hybrid Model

 **The Insight:** Single-method inference is prone to specific failures (e.g., *DeepFace* struggles with Hispanic identification; *BISG* struggles with Black identification).